 - Compassion.
 Compassion is the capacity to care about people and things outside ourselves.
 We all want to live in a caring world.

 - Informed.
 It’s not just FOMO (Fear of Missing Out) that drives people to information.
 Help people stay on top of news, cultural trends, what’s going on with your books, and much more.

 - Supported.
 People want to feel that they’re okay and that others identify with their lot in life.
 Be a friend to everyone and look for posts to share that celebrate diversity and hope.

 - Connected.
 We humans have a driving need to connect with others.
 No man (or woman) wants to be an island.

-In my new book, The Newbie’s Guide To Sell More Books With Less Marketing I teach a social media copywriting formula called the 80-20 Content Rule.
+In my new book, The Author’s Guide To Sell More Books With Less Marketing I teach a social media copywriting formula called the 80-20 Content Rule.
 I explain that if 80 percent of your content is about adding value, readers will expect you to sell 20 percent of the time.
 You earn the right to sell by adding value first.